maxbrenner-ai/aws-custom-docker-model-deploy-front-end/README.md

 ## Deploy a custom model with AWS SageMaker and build a Front-end with S3
-This repo contains code for the tutorial article I made on Medium found here (not published yet).
+This repo contains code for the tutorial article I made on Medium found [here](https://towardsdatascience.com/deploying-a-custom-docker-model-with-sagemaker-to-a-serverless-front-end-with-s3-8ee07edc24e6?source=---------2------------------).
 The article shows how to deploy a custom model with Docker and SageMaker and create a serverless S3 front-end.

 ### Repo contents: